SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 Learn about modern front-end architectures and their patterns

-1. Architectures
+1. Architectures & Patterns
-2. Patterns
-3. Examples & Tradeoffs
+2. Examples & Tradeoffs
-4. Recommendations
+3. Recommendations

 ---